 And please go to my home page – Johnrieber.com – and check out my latest post with MORE Sexploitation classics!

-Categories: 70's Cinema, Action Films, British Cinema, Christina Lindberg, Exploitation films, Extreme Asian Cinema, Foreign Films, Grindhouse, Horror films, Japanese Sexploitation Movies, London, Movies, Obscure Movies, Revenge Movies, Sexploitation Movies, Talent/Celebrities
+Categories: 70's Cinema, Action Films, Books / Media, British Cinema, Christina Lindberg, Cult Movies, Exploitation films, Extreme Asian Cinema, Film Fight Club, Foreign Films, Great Films, Grindhouse, Hollywood, Horror films, Independent Cinema, Japanese Sexploitation Movies, London, Memoirs, Movies, Movies About Movies, Obscure Movies, Revenge Movies, Russ Meyer, Sexploitation Movies, Talent/Celebrities